-PE and PVC fabric rolls are inspected for imperfections and color matching, and tested to ensure compliance with material specifications such as tear strength and elasticity.
+Upon arrival, fabric rolls are inspected for imperfections and color matching, and tested to ensure compliance with material specifications such as tear strength and elasticity.
 At the beginning of each shift, all machinery is inspected to ensure it is in proper working order.

 Each fabric panel is carefully cut from the roll.
 The cutting floor is marked at regular intervals to verify the accuracy of the cuts.
 Then the cut panels are permanently welded using a hot air or wedge weld to form a wall or roof panel, typically 20 feet wide.
 Finally, a keder rope is attached at the edges of the fabric panel.